fdiengott/portfolio-svelte/src/routes/blogs/articles/tokens-are-a-commodity-sort-of.md

 So the question is then raised, what domains have specification-incomplete tasks that will _become_ specification-complete tasks?
 And by this what I really mean is will our scientific understanding advance such that something we cannot properly evaluate today will be scorable tomorrow?
 I assume this will be the case.
 Science and AI research will progress and Class A tokens will convert to Class B. It's just anyone's guess what domains they are in.

 Okay, so that is the mechanism for conversion, if it ever happens.
-Let's look at the dynamics of conversion.
+Let's look at the dynamics of conversion with the shrinking window problem.
 We have three questions:

 -   What's the rate of change?
 -   What are the limits of the change?
--   Do we ever converge?
+-   Do we ever converge, close the window?

 Based on the commodification ratchet argument, I am disinclined to believe we ever converge.
 It is surely possible, but it seems to me that any lab that has far more resources than the open source builders and access to orders of magnitude more compute will always have an advantage (of at least a few months), specifically for Class A tokens.